Liverpool Regeneration Tracker

 Bootle Town Centre Regeneration

-The Bootle Town Centre Regeneration is a 20-year transformation programme (2026 to 2046) led by Sefton Council, centred on the redevelopment of The Strand shopping centre.
-Following the formal adoption of the Bootle Area Action Plan in January 2026, the project has transitioned into its construction phase.
-Recent progress as of June 2026 includes the successful completion of demolition works, with active site preparation and redevelopment now underway, including work on the former M&S building and groundworks for a new retaining wall.
+The Bootle Town Centre Regeneration is a long-term transformation programme led by Sefton Council, centred on the redevelopment of The Strand shopping centre and the surrounding area.
+Following the formal adoption of the Bootle Area Action Plan in January 2026, the project is in its active construction phase.
+Recent milestones include the successful completion of demolition works, with current efforts focused on structural preparations for the former M&S building, the creation of Mons Square, and the expansion of the canalside Salt and Tar venue as a permanent cultural hub.

 BootleL20